 Differences in developed and developing countries

 As shown in Figure 2, fertility rates are higher and educational expenditures are lower in low-income (developing) countries than in high-income (developed) countries.
-If government spending on education is a substitute for private spending, then variations in private spending will have limited impact on children’s schooling in countries where education is heavily subsidized.
+If government spending on education is a substitute for private spending, then variations in private spending will have a limited impact on children's schooling in countries where education is heavily subsidized.
 Since a major reason for the quantity–quality trade-off is that an increase in the number of children reduces private education spending per child, heavy public subsidies of education will weaken the quantity–quality trade-off in developed countries.

 For instance, many developed countries provide not only free (compulsory) primary education, but also free school lunches to students from poor families.
 As a result, the direct private costs of primary education are virtually zero or even negative.
 In addition to government subsidies, developed countries tend to have better functioning credit markets than developing countries, which helps children from large families finance their college education.
 Therefore, parental resources and the number of children will have little direct impact on child education.
 In contrast, in many developing countries, even if there are no tuition fees for public primary schools, parents generally have to pay for textbooks, school uniforms, and school lunches, which can constitute a considerable financial burden.
 Therefore, it is not surprising that studies using data for developing countries tend to find a significant quantity–quality trade-off, while the findings for studies for developed countries are less conclusive.